research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 # Maintaining a community

-After the community is created by RSD adminstator you can be invited to be maintainer of the community.
+After the community is created by an RSD administrator, you can be invited to become a maintainer of the community.

 The RSD distinguishes between different community roles.
 Here is an overview of what each of them can do: